WhyRFoundation/foundation/2021/hackathon.md

 Since the event is a competition with symbolic prices, we would like to grade solutions.
 Criterias will be shared soon!

+Please fill [this form](https://forms.gle/LejLMAUSjV1aLSb69) when submitting the solution.
+Solution should contain
+- a url to a GitHub repo with codes, where you should provide motivation for your approach
+- and a url to the file with predictions

+You will be scored based on accuracy & F1 of your predictions and based on the creativity of your solution.

 ### Mentors and Judges

 To provide solutions of the highest quality we have invited data science experts that will be available during the event for mentoring.
 At the time of closing presentations mentors will become judges of solutions and will score them based on the competition rules.